Hampstead Garden Suburb: Parks and nature reserves

 The Suburb has large areas of open space, including Central Square; Hampstead Heath Extension; Northway Gardens; Lyttelton Playing Fields; and Big Wood and Little Wood.
 The southern end is close to Golders Hill Park.

 Politics

-Hampstead Garden Suburb is represented by two Councillors on Barnet Council.
+Hampstead Garden Suburb is represented by two Councillors on Barnet Council who represent the Garden Suburb ward.

 Hampstead Garden Suburb is in the parliamentary constituency of Finchley and Golders Green.
-Mike Freer of the Conservative Party has been the MP since 2010.
+As of 2024, it is represented by Sarah Sackman of the Labour Party.